ELIXIR-Belgium/elixir-toolkit-theme/pages/about/seo.md

 ## Metadata in head

-Multiple metadata fields are filled in to increase SEO including: `description`, `keywords`, `og:title`, `og:description`, `og:image`, `apple-mobile-web-app-title`, `msapplication-TileColor`, `apple-touch-icon`, `manifest`, `mask-icon` and `theme-color`.
+Multiple metadata fields are filled in to increase SEO including:

+- `title`:
+- `description`:
+- `keywords`:
+- `og:title`:
+- `og:description`:
+- `og:image`:
+- `og:logo`:

 These fields will also help in how the website gets previewed when the url is used on social media or chats.

 ## Schema.org attributes

-We use schema.org attributes and some bioschema.org extensions to describe certain objects on the website more in detail including contributors.
+We use schema.org attributes and some bioschema.org extensions to describe certain objects on the website more in detail.
+This includes contributors and their affiliations.

 For example: